unfor19/kubemanny/README.md

     * Done! kubectl is now configured to use "minikube" ! /usr/bin/kubectl is version 1.17.0, and is incompatible with Kubernetes 1.14.0.
 You will need to update /usr/bin/kubectl or use 'minikube kubectl' to connect with this cluster
     ```
-    **Note**: We don't care about this message :point_up:, because the kubemanny image has kubectl-v1.14
+    **Note**: We don't care about this message :point_up: because the kubemanny image has kubectl-v1.14
-1. Install [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/how-it-works/) to the cluster.
+1. :arrows_clockwise: Install [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/how-it-works/) to the cluster
     ```bash
     $ minikube addons enable ingress
     * ingress was successfully enabled